ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

 ## Feature 3: make the distribution you need

-You can make your own distributions with distionary without needing to specify every property in order to retrieve these properties.
+You can create your own distributions with distionary by specifying only a minimal set of properties; all other properties are derived automatically and can be retrieved when needed.

 Let’s say you need an Inverse Gamma distribution but it’s not available in distionary.
-Currently, distionary assumes you’ll at least provide the density and CDF; you could retrieve these from the extraDistr package (functions `dinvgamma()` and `pinvgamma()`).
+Currently, distionary assumes you’ll at least provide the [density](https://en.wikipedia.org/wiki/Probability_density_function) and CDF; you could retrieve these from the [extraDistr](https://cran.r-project.org/web/packages/extraDistr/index.html) package (functions `dinvgamma()` and `pinvgamma()`).
-Plug them into the `distribution()` function and enjoy access to a variety of properties you didn’t specify, like the mean, variance, skewness, and hazard function.
+Plug them into distionary’s `distribution()` function and enjoy access to a variety of properties you didn’t specify, like the mean, variance, skewness, and hazard function.

 ``` r
 # Make an Inverse Gamma distribution (minimal example).